Thornton Willis: The Slat Paintings

-From 1967 to 1973, Thornton Willis worked on a series of paintings now called his “Slat Series” involving a “wet on wet” process working on the floor on large wet unstretched canvas and using rollers with long extension handles to develop striped bands across the entire picture plane.
-In 1970, Willis was included in the exhibition entitled “Lyrical Abstraction” curated by Larry Aldrich, and the painting from this show, “Wall”, 1969, acrylic on canvas, 96 inches by 114 inches, was originally exhibited at the Aldrich Museum of Contemporary Art, in Ridgefield, Connecticut.
-Some of the other artists connected with Lyrical Abstraction were Victoria Barr, Jake Berthot, Dan Christensen, Ronnie Landfield, Pat Lipsky, John Torreano, Phillip Wofford and Robert Zakanitch.
+From 1967 to 1973, Willis worked on a series of paintings now called his "Slat Series" involving a "wet on wet" process working on the floor on large wet unstretched canvas and using rollers with long extension handles to develop striped bands across the entire picture plane.
+In 1970, Willis was included in the exhibition entitled "Lyrical Abstraction" curated by Larry Aldrich, and was represented in ut by the painting "Wall", (1969, acrylic on canvas, 96 inches by 114 inches).The exhibition was originally exhibited at the Aldrich Museum of Contemporary Art, in Ridgefield, Connecticut.
+Some of the other artists connected with Lyrical Abstraction were Victoria Barr, Jake Berthot, Dan Christensen, Ronnie Landfield, Pat Lipsky, John Torreano, Phillip Wofford, and Robert Zakanitch.
 When in 1971, Mr. Aldrich donated this collection to The Whitney Museum of American Art, John Baur, the museum director, mounted a second Lyrical Abstraction exhibition and Willis's painting Wall became part of the Whitney Museum's permanent collection.

-The “Slat” series also attracted Bykert Gallery director, Klaus Kertess, and in 1971 Willis joined the Paley and Lowe Gallery, New York City, as part of its original stable of eight artists including, Joan Snyder, Mary Heilmann, Peter Pinchbeck, Herbert Schiffrin, Fred Gudziet, Mike Bakaty, Peter Bradley, and Michael Goldberg who joined later.
-A “Slat” painting was purchased by William Paley, then Chairman of the Board of CBS, and is now in The Museum of Broadcasting, NYC.
+The "Slat" series also attracted Bykert Gallery director, Klaus Kertess, and in 1971 Willis joined the Paley and Lowe Gallery, New York City, as part of its original stable of eight artists including, Joan Snyder, Mary Heilmann, Peter Pinchbeck, Herbert Schiffrin, Fred Gudziet, Mike Bakaty, Peter Hradley, and Michael Goldberg, who joined later.
+A "Slat" painting was purchased by William Paley, then Chairman of the Board of CBS, and is now housed in The Paley Center for Media in Manhattan.